 As part of its fiduciary duties under ERISA, the College periodically reviews the Funding Vehicles offered to Plan participants.

 The Administrator of the Plan is Rhodes College.
-The Plan Year is the fiscal year (July 1 to June 30).
+The Plan Year is the calendar year (January 1 to December 31).

 2. Who Is Eligible To Participate In The Plan?